 Simplify it by limiting your vocabulary, avoiding metaphors, and cultural references they won’t understand.

 Get straight to the point and state the obvious.
 Be very clear with your directions.
 If their fluency of your language is not good, get to the point and don’t make them assume anything.

 5. Keep Their Work Queue Full, Including a “B” Task

 There will be many times when your offshore team may get stuck and need help from someone else.
 The last thing you want to do is have them get stuck and get nothing accomplished.

-There are countless reasons that developers get stuck in middle of their work.
-From weird compilation issues check in by someone else, business logic questions, lack of clear requirements, etc.
+There are countless reasons that developers get stuck in the middle of their work.
+From weird compilation issues checked in by someone else, business logic questions, lack of clear requirements, etc.

 I suggest always having multiple work items in their queue so if they get stuck, they have someone else they can work on.
 If they get stuck on their “A” task, make sure they have a “B” or “C” priority item they can work on in the meantime.